SurniaUlula/wpsso-schema-json-ld/readme.txt

 = 2.12.0 =

 (2019/10/04) Added a License URL option for Schema CreativeWork in the Document SSO metabox.
 Added pre-rendering of Article AMP images when creating Schema Article non-AMP markup.

-= 2.11.1 =

-(2019/09/30) Minor update for How-To Step option layout in the Document SSO metabox.